TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 Caching](https://developer.xamarin.com/guides/xamarin-forms/user-interface/images/#Downloaded_Image_Caching)
 on the Xamarin Developer Center.

-FFImageLoading\'s CachedImage control is a replacement for the Xamarin.Forms Image control, providing additional properties that enable supplementary functionality.
+FFImageLoading's CachedImage control is a replacement for the Xamarin.Forms Image control, providing additional properties that enable supplementary functionality.
 Amongst this functionality, the control provides configurable caching, while supporting error and loading image